3F/MvsSln/Readme.md

 Because today it still is the most easy way for complex work with Visual Studio .sln files and its projects (.vcxproj, .csproj., ...).
 Because it's free, because it's open.

-Even if you just need the basic access to information from the solution data, like: project Guids, paths, solution & projects configurations, calculating map of projects via build-order through our ProjectDependencies helpers, etc.
+Even if you just need the basic access to information or more complex work through our readers and writers.

-You can also control easily all your projects: Reference, ProjectReference, Properties, Import sections, and others.
+You can also easily control all your projects data (Reference, ProjectReference, Properties, Import sections, and others).

 Moreover, it has been re-licensed now (LGPLv3 -> MIT) from the vsSolutionBuildEvent projects, so, enjoy with us now.